anitangeri/alx-system_engineering-devops/0x00-shell_basics/README.md

-listing all files in the current directory in long format
+listing files with their user id